WrestleMania 38: SmackDown

 After failing to defeat SmackDown Women's Champion Charlotte Flair, Ronda Rousey appeared on the following SmackDown to challenge Flair to an "I Quit" match for the title.
 Flair declined, ordering Rousey to go back to the locker room.
 During Talking Smack the next day, however, the championship rematch was scheduled for WrestleMania Backlash.
 At the event, Rousey defeated Flair to win the title for the first time.
 Afterwards, it was announced that Flair had (kayfabe) broken her radial bone in her forearm, putting her out of action for several months.
 Flair returned on the December 30 episode of SmackDown, where she challenged and defeated Rousey in an impromptu match to reclaim the title for a record seventh time.

 On the June 17 episode of SmackDown, after Roman Reigns retained the Undisputed WWE Universal Championship, he claimed that there was no one left to face him.
 Afterwards, Brock Lesnar made his first appearance since WrestleMania 38, and offered Reigns a handshake.
 As Reigns went to shake his hand, Lesnar attacked Reigns and then attacked The Usos (Jey Uso and Jimmy Uso), who had come to Reigns' aid.
 It was subsequently announced that Reigns would defend the Undisputed WWE Universal Championship against Lesnar in a Last Man Standing match at SummerSlam, which WWE billed as their last match against each other.
 At the event, Reigns, with interference from The Usos, Paul Heyman, and Theory, defeated Lesnar to retain the titles and end their rivalry.
+Reigns would eventually feud with Cody Rhodes, winning their first encounter at Night 2 of WrestleMania 39, but in the main event of Night 2 of WrestleMania XL, Rhodes defeated Reigns in a Bloodline Rules match to end Reigns' 1,316 day reign as Universal Champion.